DR. RESHEF- EDUCATE ME!

 Complications: Infection from IUI is very rare.
 Discomfort is usually minimal.
 Perhaps the most common “complication” is performing IUI too many times without adequately evaluating the patient or without offering more effective alternatives.

 History: The first live birth from IVF occurred in England in 1978.
 The first IVF birth in the U.S. occurred in 1981.
 The first birth from IVF/ICSI occurred in Belgium in 1992.
 Freezing of eggs and pre-implantation screening and diagnosis (PGS, PGD) are recent additions to ART, even though still experimental or else with uncertain benefits.
-In 2006, a total of 126,379 cycles of ART were initiated in the U.S.
+In 2011, a total of more than 150,000 cycles of ART were initiated in the U.S.

 Indications: While IVF originally was designed to help bypass the fallopian tubes in case of tubal damage or absence, it is now most commonly performed in couples with severe male factor, endometriosis, pelvic adhesions (scar tissue), or unexplained infertility.